Hardcore punk in the United Kingdom

-Hardcore punk in the United Kingdom (often abbreviated as UKHC) began in the late 1970s and early 1980s with the second wave of punk rock in the country.
+Hardcore punk in the United Kingdom (often abbreviated as UKHC and during the 1980s called Britcore) began in the late 1970s and early 1980s with the second wave of punk rock in the country.
 The scene produced many successful and influential hardcore punk bands throughout the 1980s such as Discharge, GBH and the Exploited and led to the pioneering of genres such as grindcore, street punk, crust punk and D-beat.

 In the 2000s, the genre saw a revived interest, leading to the success of hardcore groups including Gallows, Send More Paramedics and Dead Swans, metalcore groups like Bring Me the Horizon, Architects and Bullet for My Valentine and post-hardcore groups such as Fightstar, ¡Forward, Russia! and Funeral for a Friend.
 This interested carried on into the 2010s, when Malevolence, Frank Carter & the Rattlesnakes and Higher Power gained prominence.

 1980s

 The first wave of UK hardcore punk is often referred to as "UK 82" or simply "second wave punk".
 The sound of the groups from this era is called street punk through its building upon the previous punk sound and added the heavy drumbeats and distorted guitar sound of new wave of British heavy metal bands and Motörhead.
 The term "UK 82" was taken from Edinburgh band the Exploited's song of the same name.
 They contrasted with early American hardcore bands by placing an emphasis on appearance.
 Frontman Walter "Wattie" Buchan had a giant red mohawk and the band continued to wear swastikas, an approach influenced by the wearing of this symbol by 1970s punks such as Sid Vicious.
 Because of this, the Exploited were labeled by others in the scene as "cartoon punks".

 Formed in 1977 in Stoke-on-Trent, Discharge were of the most prominent bands in UK 82.
 AllMusic calls the band's sound a "high-speed noise overload" characterized by "ferocious noise blasts."
 The sound of their many imitators was dubbed as D-beat, referring to the band's distinctive drum beat.
 According to writer Ian Glasper, the Varukers from Leamington Spa, are often cited as the original D-beat band, due to their close sonic proximity to Discharge.
 Bands from this era, particularly Discharge and GBH were influential upon the development of multiple heavy metal styles, such as thrash metal and black metal, being cited as an influence by bands including Slayer, Anthrax, Sepultura and Metallica.
 Other prominent groups from this era include Broken Bones, Chaos UK, English Dogs.

 In the second half of the 1980s, it became increasingly normalised for UK hardcore bands to be influenced by heavy metal styles.
 At this same time, a sect of bands began making music with more elements in common with U.S. groups than their UK contemporaries.
-The most notable of these included Hersey, the Stupids and Filler.
+The most notable of these included Heresy, the Stupids and Filler.